KieronKretschmar/MentorGG_SharingCodeGatherer/README.md

 - `AMQP_SHARINGCODE_QUEUE` : Rabbit queue's name for producing messages to SharingCodeService [*]
 - `MYSQL_CONNECTION_STRING` : Connection string to SharingCodeGatherer DB[*]

+- `IS_MIGRATING` : Boolean to indicate if migration is active

 [*] *Required*